Basics

 Attachment theory in psychology

 Attachment theory seeks to understand the deep emotional and physical attachment between a child and at least one primary caregiver.
-It delves into the nature of attachment and its implications for personal development.
+It investigates the nature of attachment and its implications for personal development.
 The research often involves longitudinal studies that observe behaviors over extended periods.

 Applied research examples